areeb-can-code/dots-and-boxes-game-scala/README.md

 ## Overview

 Dots and Boxes is a classic pencil-and-paper game.
-This assignment introduces a modified version with weighted scoring, implemented in Scala to provide an engaging experience.
+This project introduces a modified version with weighted scoring _(to be implemented)_, implemented in **Scala** to provide an engaging experience.

 ## Scope of the Assignment